Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 These packages are not cheap, but do include access to the Kaplan On Demand Course – so if you’re thinking about tutoring at the outset, factor in that you would get all of the On Demand Course access and materials with such a purchase.

 The Kaplan packages provide 10, 20, 30, or 40 hours of private tutoring.
-They range in price from around $3,300 for the 10-hour course up to $6,000+ or so for the 40-hour course.
+They range in price from around $3,600 for the 10-hour course up to about $7,500 for the 40-hour course.
 You can do the math to see that those rates are not cheap.
 But just keep in mind that its not just tutoring you getting – it’s also the on-demand course access.

 While I didn’t personally use Kaplan’s tutoring services, I would imagine that they would be quite strong.
 Their instructors are generally regarded as some of the best MCAT experts around.